Subject benchmarking examples, selected for 'closeness' in subject matter to teacher education, are used as points of reference.

 Designed, implemented, monitored and assessed specific activities which support the individual development and learning of children and which meet statutory requirements (PR0011);

-Demonstrated qualities and transferable skills necessary for employment, requiring the exercise of personal responsibilities e.g. to manage and organise time, resources, records and information to support decision making (PR0011).
+Demonstrated qualities and transferable skills necessary for employment, requiring the exercise of personal responsibilities e.g. to manage and organise time, resources, records, information to support decision making (PR0011, PR0012) and an awareness of strategies to support their own and their pupils' well-being and resilience.

 The exercise of initiative and personal responsibility;